Is it time to put your kids on a screen time diet?

 It is also recommended that all screens should be turned off at least an hour before bedtime because the blue light messes with the sleep cycle.

-MY DIGITAL DIET PLAN FOR A 5 YEAR OLD
+MY DIGITAL DIET PLAN FOR An 8 YEAR OLD

 Child with TV Remote Summer Screen Time